nigamanthsrivatsan/HybridStockForecasting/README.md

 Run the `data_preprocessing.ipynb` notebook to clean and prepare the datasets.
 This is essential for further steps.

 3. **Complete the model comparison (optional):**
-To compare the 2 sentiment analysis models (VADER & Zero Shot Text Classification) and 3 time series models (ARIMA, XGBoost, and LSTM) and obtain the graphs, tables, and confusion matrices used in the research paper, run the `sentient_models_comparison.ipynb` and `time_series_models_comparison.ipynb`
+To compare the 2 sentiment analysis models (VADER & Zero Shot Text Classification) and 3 time series models (ARIMA, XGBoost, and LSTM) and obtain the graphs, tables, and confusion matrices used in the research paper, run the `sentient_models_comparison.ipynb` file.

 4. **Execute the models:**
 Run the `model_execution.ipynb` notebook to execute the models and print the RMSEs of the time series models and different feature sets, representing the improvement in accuracy upon adding sentiment.